2018 in Review: The Year of the Bear Cub

 Regular readers will already know our answer: we don’t know.
 As we’ve discussed before, it’s exceedingly difficult to predict short-term market movements.
 Today’s market prices represent our collective best guess as to what’s likely to happen in the future.
 It’s often said that stock markets typically look 6 to 9 months out.
 Some investors and analysts digest a vast array of economic data in an attempt to glean insight as to what’s likely to come and, hopefully, profit from their short-term bets.

 Despite these exhaustive efforts, successful market timing remains highly elusive.
-As Nobel laurate Paul Samuelson famously quipped: “The stock market has predicted nine of the last five recessions."4 We believe they key to long-term success isn’t trying to avoid short-term pain.
+As Nobel laureate Paul Samuelson famously quipped: “The stock market has predicted nine of the last five recessions.”4 We believe they key to long-term success isn’t trying to avoid short-term pain.
 We counsel resisting the understandable urge to get out of the markets during challenging times.
 Instead, we prefer maintaining strategic allocations, perhaps even buying more equities during a downturn when stocks are at a relative discount to their earlier highs.

 2018 made us think of the aphorism often attributed to J.P.
 Morgan: “In bear markets, stocks return to their rightful owners.”
 We recommend remaining rightful owners.